singer-io/getting-started/Sync.md

 the source record's replication key field had the value "2017-07-07T10:20:00Z", and that it last output an entry from the `"customers"` stream where the source record's replication key field had the value 123.

+### Things to keep in mind
+- Write state as early and often as possible, but no sooner and no more often than is required.
+When a state is written, no data prior to that state will be synced, so do not update the state until all possible exceptions will be thrown.
+- Endpoints that do not support filtering by updated timestamps or include updated timestamps do not support saving state.
+- If the API supports filtering by updated timestamp, use that for filtering.
+If the API doesn't support filtering but does return updated timestamps with the data, filter by the timestamp before streaming the data.
+- When streaming data in, stream the data in ascending order when possible.
+- Jobs can be interrupted at any point.
+The saved state should never be invalid.
+Interrupted jobs that save state too early will have data missing.
+Interrupted jobs that save state too late will cause an increase in duplicate rows being replicated.

 ## Replication Methods
 Taps can replicate data in one of two ways: